cloudflare/cloudflare-docs/content/email-routing/setup/email-routing-addresses.md

 ---
-title: Configure email rules
+title: Configure rules and addresses
 pcx-content-type: how-to
 weight: 1
 ---

-# Configure email rules
+# Configure rules and addresses

 An email rule is a pair of a custom email address and a destination address.
 This allows you to route emails to your preferred inbox.
 You can have multiple custom addresses, to route email from specific providers to specific mail inboxes.